Eastern-Dream/blog/content/posts/nixos-windows-guest-graphical-improvement-filesystem-clipboard-sharing-guide.md

 - [Windows File System Proxy (WinFsp)](https://winfsp.dev/).
 This is a Windows FUSE driver and is needed for virtiofs guest driver to work.

 ### NixOS Host Configuration
 [Follow the wiki](https://nixos.wiki/wiki/Virt-manager) to rebuild NixOS configuration to enable virt-manager, libvirtd, and a couple extra steps to make sure QEMU connection and network bridge is active.
-Additionally, for filesystem sharing you will need `virtiofsd` system package.
+Additionally, for filesystem sharing you will need `virtiofsd` package in `environment.systemPackages`.
 Don't forget to reboot!

 # Generate `autounattend.xml`
 The Windows installation process is a PITA, even more so on virtual machine.
 Microsoft provides technical documentation of how Windows installer interacts with answer file [here](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/update-windows-settings-and-scripts-create-your-own-answer-file-sxs?view=windows-11).
 Basically, all we have to do is mount a disc image with `autounattend.xml` along with the Windows installation disc image and it will work.